-(TAA Compliance): Working with the GSA is a worthy endeavor for most businesses.
+TAA Compliance and GSA Contract Compliance together will guard your business from a great deal of trouble.
 The astute nature of a GSA contract helps bolster the company’s reputation immediately.
 Plus, most companies perceive a GSA Schedule as an opportunity to generate and save money.

 Yet, when companies get involved in the GSA process, they may encounter unfamiliar words and concepts that make their application more difficult.
 One of the most common portions of GSA Schedule applications that give companies pause is TAA Compliance.
 Thus, they often wonder what TAA compliance is and how it affects their organization.